British Columbia Specific Information

 You can lower your risk of getting colorectal cancer by getting early colon screening.
 For information on colorectal screening, including the fecal immunochemical test (FIT) and who should be tested under the new BC Colon Screening program, visit the British Columbia Cancer Agency Colon Screening program web page.
 For additional information on colon screening, visit the Ministry of Health Colorectal screening for Cancer Prevention in Asymptomatic Patients webpage which also includes the Colorectal Cancer: Guide for Patients.

 Making healthy diet and lifestyle changes can also lower your risk of getting colorectal cancer.
 For more information, see Healthy Eating Guidelines For Cancer Prevention: Colorectal Cancer.
-You may also call 8-1-1 to speak with a registered dietitian, Monday to Thursday from 8:00 a.m. – 8:00 p.m. and Friday from 8:00 a.m. – 5:00 p.m., or you can Email a HealthLinkBC Dietitian.
+You may also call 8-1-1 to speak with a registered dietitian, Monday to Friday from 9:00 a.m. – 5:00 p.m., or you can Email a HealthLinkBC Dietitian.

 Is this topic for you?

 This topic will tell you about the early testing, diagnosis, and treatment of colorectal cancer.
 If you want to learn about colorectal cancer that has come back or has spread, see the topic Colorectal Cancer, Metastatic or Recurrent.
 If you want to learn about anal cancer, see the topic Anal Cancer.

 What is colorectal cancer?